Subodhrebel/Subodhrebel/README.md

-- 👋 Hi, I’m @Subodhrebel
+- 👋 Hi, I’m @Subodh kumar
-- 👀 I’m interested in Digital world
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning java programming from my college
+- 🌱 I’m currently learning python programming from my college
 - 💞️ I’m looking to collaborate on my page
 - 📫 How to reach me -subodhkumarbthbthbth@gmail.com